b-mitch/buymystuff/README.md

 <br>

 ## What is Buy My Stuff??
 Buy My Stuff is an e-commerce web app I built during the Codecademy Full-Stack Engineer course.
 Unlike other projects in the course, this one consists entirely of code I personally wrote (with help from stackoverflow and other sites, of course).
-Codecademy simply provided the prompt - build an e-commerce web app using a RESTful API - and a very general project outline.
+Codecademy simply provided the prompt - "build an e-commerce web app using a RESTful API" - and a very general project outline.
 The purpose of the site is to test and showcase my capabilities as a full-stack engineer.
 However, it can easily be implemented as the backbone of a production e-commerce web app.

 ## Usage
 Please follow these steps to set up the app locally.